 But in reality, things change, such as the humidity, growing rates, foliage mass, loss of soil-to-root ratio, air movement, etc.

 Schedules are a human invention that plants and nature haven’t learned yet.
 There may be cycles, but plants have no schedules when it comes to watering.

 Water microgreens and your house plants when they need it, not every other day or only on Sunday mornings.

-Maybe you believe I'm being cynical here, but if you saw as many photos of overwatered microgreens as I do in my emails, you would understand.
+Maybe you believe I’m being cynical here, but you would understand if you saw as many photos of overwatered microgreens as I do in my emails.